chengsun/ep/docs/Timeline.md

   University applications may leave me short of time

   *Targets*:
+  * Implement a bridge simulation game with verlet integration (done, 14/9/13)
-  * Assess the result (with feedback from others)
+  * Assess the result of wave and physics demos with feedback from others (done, 15/9/13)
-  * Polish demo: add effects and decorations
+  * Polish demo: add effects and decorations (done, added light effects 27/9/13)
-  * Prepare presentation
+  * Prepare presentation (started)

 **October**: